Trump's grievances leave Americans in need in limbo

 Furious at Senate Republican leaders for acknowledging he lost to President-elect Joe Biden, Trump has so far rejected the coronavirus stimulus package they negotiated with Democrats and his own administration, leaving jobless benefits to lapse for millions of Americans and embarrassing his onetime political allies.

+Staff at Mar-a-Lago had made preparations for Trump to sign it on Christmas Eve, but the plan was scrapped at the last minute, two sources with knowledge of the circumstances told CNN, denying Americans a holiday gift of relief and setting up the threat of another government shutdown this week.
+The country, Congress and many of Trump's closest aides and advisers remain in the dark as to what he intends to do.

-Convinced social media companies helped rig the election against him, he vetoed an unrelated defense bill because it didn't repeal those companies' liability protections.
+Convinced social media companies helped rig the election against him, Trump did take action on an unrelated defense bill last week, vetoing it because it didn't repeal those companies' liability protections.

-Insistent his own government is working against him by ignoring false claims of voter fraud, he's dangling the prospect of shutting it down as he enjoys a winter holiday in South Florida.
+Insistent his own government is working against him by ignoring false claims of voter fraud, he's dangling the prospect of shutting it down as he enjoys a winter holiday in South Florida and the country records its deadliest month since the pandemic's start with more than 63,000 Americans having died from Covid-19 in December so far.

 Long driven by grievance, Trump seems to be ensuring no grudge goes unpunished before he leaves office.
 He is using his remaining days as President to settle scores, even if those left to suffer have nothing to do with his baroque conspiracies or his wounded ego.